 COVID outbreak in China in 2019, Russia’s war with Ukraine and the downfalling economies of developed and developing countries following that have affected every business aspect including manufacturing, and supply chain.
 China is the biggest manufacturer in the world and has a 28.7% share of the market in manufacturing.
 Regarding COVID, China has imposed stringent rules on global exports and imports, which has significantly increased manufacturing costs & time.

 Russia holds 4.8% of the world’s oil reserves.
 With the ongoing war situation, it has changed its oil export policies and has massively impacted logistics and supply chains globally.
 The chaotic times have increased supply chain costs by 4.2% worldwide.

-How Healthcare Supply Chain Is Different Than Other Supply Chains?
+How Healthcare Supply Chain Process Is Different Than Others?

 In healthcare, the supply chain is mainly related to inventories and services required in laboratories and hospitals.
 The process requires gaining resources, managing suppliers, and delivering goods and services to both providers and patients.
 This becomes more complicated and tedious as medical products, services, and information travel through various independent stakeholders, such as manufacturers, group purchasing organizations, providers, hospitals, insurance companies, and several regulatory agencies.

-Every stakeholder has different interests which increase complexities.
+Every stakeholder has different interests which increases complexities.
 Let’s take the example of medicines.
 Patients will sometimes expect specific medicines because they heard or read something online.
-Because they have been trained with them, medical professionals and doctors have distinct expectations for drugs and equipment.
+Because they have been trained with them, medical professionals and doctors have different expectations for drugs and equipment.
 Hence, they expect different medicines or machinery.
 Manufacturers will hope for bulk production of similar medicine.
-The finance team will look at the expenses and regulatory agencies will be concerned about the quality and compliances.
+The finance team will look at the expenses and regulatory agencies will be concerned about quality and compliance.
 Thus, finding the right medicine for the supply becomes puzzling.